Madison Square Garden (1925): Other entertainment

-The Circus
+Circus

-The Ringling Bros. and Barnum & Bailey Circus debuted at the second Garden in 1919, and the third Garden continued to host numerous performances.
+The Ringling Bros. and Barnum & Bailey Circus debuted at the second Garden in 1919, and moved to the third Garden in 1926 where it opened each spring for about a four-week engagement.
 The circus was so important to the Garden that for the 1928 Stanley Cup Finals, the Rangers were forced to play all their games on the road, but they still won the series.
 The circus performed as often as three times daily throughout the life of the third Garden, repeatedly knocking the Rangers out of the Garden at playoff time.

 The circus acrobatics included acts in the rings, on the high wire, and trapeze.
-One dramatic act which was only performed in the Garden, and never taken on the road with the traveling circus, involved Blinc Candlin, a Hudson, New York fireman, who rode his antique 1880s high-wheel bicycle on the high wire every season for over two decades beginning in the 1910s and running well through the 1930s.
+In the early 1930s wild animal trainer Clyde Beatty was a featured performer during the circus engagements in New York and Boston before returning to the Hagenbeck-Wallace Circus for a tour under canvas.
+Many of the most famous clowns in America appeared each year before hundreds of thousands of fans.
+Among the most famous were sad-faced clown Emmett Kelly as well as Felix Adler and Lou Jacobs.

-Dog Show
+Dog show

 The Garden continued to host The Westminster Kennel Club's annual dog show.
-This championship is the second longest continuously running U.S. sporting event (behind only the Kentucky Derby).
+This championship is the third-longest continuously running U.S. sporting event (behind only the Kentucky Derby and Kentucky Oaks).